 Fructose and glucose (also called dextrose) are simple sugars and fast sources of energy that are absorbed easily and used immediately.
 Some of the polysaccharides found are maltose and sucrose.

-The most common micronutrients found in honey are a small proportion of proteins and their essential building blocks, the amino acids; minerals and trace elements such as iron, calcium, potassium, magnesium and zinc.
-Even vitamins like vitamin C, B1, B2 and niacin occur in small quantities.
+The most common micronutrients found in honey are a small proportion of proteins and their essential building blocks, the amino acids; minerals and trace elements such as iron, calcium, potassium, magnesium, and zinc.
+Even vitamins like vitamin C, B1, B2, and niacin occur in small quantities.

-Why do some honeys crystallize?
+Why do some honey crystallize?

 As we said before, honey is a very concentrated sugar solution.
 Over time, the sugars will "precipitate out" of the solution.
-What happens here is that water and sugar naturally separate from each other and the sugars takes a crystal form.
+What happens here is that water and sugar naturally separate from each other and the sugars take a crystal form.